Snowflake-Labs/terraform-provider-snowflake/docs/resources/database_grant.md

 ### Optional

-- `enable_multiple_grants` (Boolean) When this is set to true, multiple grants of the same type can be created.
-This will cause Terraform to not revoke grants applied to roles and objects outside Terraform.
 - `privilege` (String) The privilege to grant on the database.
 - `roles` (Set of String) Grants privilege to these roles.
 - `shares` (Set of String) Grants privilege to these shares.